Depardieu family denounces ‘conspiracy’ against French film icon

-The family of Gerard Depardieu on Sunday denounced an “unprecedented conspiracy” against the French film star, charged with rape and facing new scrutiny over sexist comments.
+The family of Gerard Depardieu denounced Sunday an “unprecedented conspiracy” against the French film star, who was charged with rape in 2020 and is facing new scrutiny over sexist comments.

 Mounting accusations of sexual harassment, as well as newly released footage of Depardieu making obscene comments, are forcing a fresh debate about sexism and sexual violence in French cinema.

-Culture Minister Rima Abdul-Malak said this week that the 74-year-old actor’s behaviour shames France, noting that he might also be stripped of the Legion of Honour, the country’s top award.
+Culture Minister Rima Abdul Malak said this week that the 74-year-old actor’s behaviour shames France, noting that he might be stripped of the Legion of Honour, the country’s top award, he received from president Jacques Chirac in 1996.

-“Of course, we are often shocked by Gerard’s comments, but our father/grandfather/uncle is being the target of an unprecedented conspiracy,” several members of his family, including his daughter, actress Julie Depardieu, said in a letter published in France’s flagship Sunday newspaper, Le Journal du Dimanche (JDD).
+“Of course, we are often shocked by Gerard’s comments, but our father/grandfather/uncle is being the target of an unprecedented conspiracy,” several members of his family, including his daughter, actress Julie Depardieu, said in a letter published in the Journal du Dimanche newspaper.

-Deploring a “collective rage” against the actor, they said that “in private, with his children, he is an extremely modest, delicate and even prudish person!”
+Deploring “this terrifying collective insanity”, they said that “in private, with his children, he is an extremely modest, delicate and even prudish person!”

+On Friday, the culture minister said that the Grand Chancery of the Legion of Honour would initiate a “disciplinary procedure” to decide whether to strip Depardieu of the award.

+Depardieu — who has more than 200 roles to his name, including in the 1990 comedy “Green Card” and the Netflix series “Marseille” — has denied any wrongdoing.

 On Saturday, the film star’s lawyers told AFP that he was putting his Legion of Honour award at the disposal of the minister.